Langston6954/Langston6954.github.io/README.md

 ## About Me
 #### My Interests
-	* I enjoy a learning how things work both digitally and mechanically
+	* I enjoy learning how things work both digitally and mechanically.
-	* DIY enthusiast and technician
+	* DIY enthusiast and technician.
-	* Enjoy Tennis, Golf & Working Out
+	* Enjoy Tennis, Golf & Working Out.
-	* Family Time
+	* Family Time.

 #### Websites I recommend
 	* [YouTube](https://youtube.com) - Youtube is a relaxing way to learn  with a long list of how to guides.